openeggbert/mind-net/CONTRIBUTING.md

 - [x] Path in slipbox plugin
 - [x] CronJobs - https://www.baeldung.com/cron-expressions - also cleanup CronJobs -delete old auth_log, api_log, super_admin_log, history (READ and LIST only)
 - [x] FEATURE Support for export to static HTML files
+- [x] All ID fields should be migrated from integer to identification for consistency and future compatibility